justinjdev/CodeAPI/README.md

 # CodeAPI

 A portion of my work for a Fall 2017 software engineering project was to complete a python code execution module capable of taking in information asynchronously via websocket and returning the code output.
-This API wraps that module so that it can be hit with a regular POST request.
+This API wraps that module so that it can be hit like a RESTful API.